mythril-forge/homebrew-classes/docs/homebrew/classes/rogue.md

 Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
 You are immune to the grappled and prone conditions while you aren't incapacitated.

 ## Stroke of Luck
 At 20th level, you have an uncanny knack for succeeding when you need to.
 You gain three luck points.
-You can use this die on any attack roll, ability check, or saving throw that directly affects you.
+You can use these points on any attack roll, ability check, or saving throw that directly affects you.
 You regain your luck points after a long rest.
 See the *Lucky Dice* infobox for the rules regarding this ability.

 > ###### Lucky Dice
 > *Disadvantage Roll:*